orbs-network/orbs-spec/behaviors/services/crosschain-connector.md

 * Query the Ethereum node using the given arguments through IPC.
 * Filters:
   * Contract address (a NULL value indicates no filter)
   * Event signature (a NULL value indicates no filter).
 EventSignature is the canonical format for Ethereum events. (e.g. `TransferOutEvent(uint32, byte32, uint256)`).
+    * The event signatrue hash is represmted in the log.topics[0]
+* Returns a list of events cast based on the event signature.